aka: The Dark Chick

 - Yumi, Neutral Female and ex-Hooker with a Heart of Gold is only a member of Big Bad Shishio's group in Rurouni Kenshin because she's in love with the psycho (who does, in fact, reciprocate).
 She's more or less an Anti-Villain is a group of villainous fighters, and serves as a Cool Big Sis to The Dragon during most of her on screen appearances.

-- Zoisite/Zoycite of the Shittenou in Sailor Moon, especially in the English dub where she had some serious schadenfreude.
+- Zoisite/Zoycite of the Shittenou in Sailor Moon, especially in the anime's English dub where she had some serious schadenfreude.

 - Mimete from the Witches 5 in Sailor Moon S. She was definitely more concerned with meeting celebrities than villainous deeds.
 Her constant failures led to Tellu eventually killing her by shutting the power off from a television program that increased her powers.